Home Field Advantage? Analyzing the World Cup 2026 Paths for USA, Mexico, and Canada

 If the USA survives the Round of 32, the simulation predicts a massive hurdle in Seattle (Match 94).

-• Most Likely Matchup: Belgium vs. USA (26.0%)
+- Most Likely Matchup: Belgium vs. USA (25.4%)

 This is one of the highest-probability matchups in our entire dataset.
 The bracket seems designed to pit the Group G winner (likely Belgium) against the Group D winner.
 For US fans, this brings back painful memories of the 2014 Round of 16 thriller where Tim Howard made 16 saves in a heartbreaking loss.
 In 2026, the US might get their chance for revenge on home turf.

-The Round of 16: Return to the Azteca?
+The Round of 32: Defending the Azteca

-• Most Likely Matchup: Mexico vs. Switzerland (12.2%)
+- Most Likely Matchup: England vs. Mexico (15.2%)

 Canada, hosting men's World Cup matches for the first time, faces a steep challenge.
-Seeded in Group B, they will look to make history by winning their first-ever World Cup match.
-The simulation projects them to do well enough to win the group and land in Los Angeles (Match 73) for the Round of 32.
+Seeded in Group B, they will look to make history.
+The simulation projects them to land in Los Angeles (Match 73) for the Round of 32.

-The Round of 32: The Asian Challenge
+The Round of 32: Asian Power or Concacaf Derby?

-• Most Likely Opponent: South Korea (16.8%)
+- Most Likely Opponent: South Korea (15.8%)

-The Round of 16: The Dutch Test
+The Round of 16: The European Giants

-• Most Likely Matchup: Netherlands vs. Canada (9.8%)
+- Most Likely Matchup (Houston): Netherlands vs. Canada (9.8%)

 Summary: The Likely Host Schedule